ARM Linux: Reliable Setup Checklist

 Random freezes, reboots, or filesystem errors

-• Swap power supply and cable first—use 5V 2-3A supply with short, thick cable.
+- Swap the power supply and cable first.
+Use a 5V 2-3A supply with a short, thick cable.

 Can't find the board's IP address

-• Check your router's DHCP leases (look for "bananapi" or "armbian" hostname).
+- Check the router's DHCP leases for a hostname like "bananapi" or "armbian".

-• Try a different Ethernet cable or port (link LEDs should be lit on both ends).
+- Try another Ethernet cable or port.
+Link LEDs should be lit on both ends.

-• Use a serial console to verify the system reached a login prompt and run ip a.
+- Use a serial console to confirm the system reached a login prompt and run

 SSH connection fails or times out

-• Try SSH with verbose output: ssh -v user@BOARD_IP to see where connection fails.
+ssh -v user@BOARD_IPso you can see where the connection fails.

 Frequently asked questions